Skip to content

 pad

-Scale an image to the given dimensions and fill the extra space with the given pad_color.
-The default pad_color is white.
+Scale to the given dimensions and fill extra space with pad_color.
+Default: white.

 GET /image.jpg?width=400&height=300&crop=pad HTTP/1.1